 1. Set Up the Workspace and Boards

 After signing up and creating your profile, click the ‘+’ button near your profile and select ‘Create Team’.
-From here, you can add your colleagues and choose ‘Create Board’ to form the team workspace that will be dedicated to your project or sprints.
+You can add your colleagues and choose ‘Create Board’ from here to form the team workspace dedicated to your project or sprints.
 Once your board is ready, it’s time to create the columns known as lists.
-Some essential lists that should be added to a sprint board include:
+Some essential lists that should be added to a sprint board include the following:

-- Sprint Backlog – Contains all tasks of the current project that need to be tackled.
+- Sprint Backlog – Contains all tasks of the current project that must be tackled.

 - Current Sprint – Houses tasks that need to be completed in the push you are planning now.